 When your puppy is well-behaved around your cat, reward him with lots of cuddles, attention, and treats.
 The same goes for your cat!

 A dog’s impulse to chase a cat is a tough habit to break.
 Barking at strange people and noises also happen because of a lack of impulse control.
 If you can teach your puppy to control his reflex impulses before you introduce him to your cat, you have more chance of success.
-You’ll be using the “leave it” command frequently, especially if your dog gets into the cat food.
+You’ll be using the “leave it” command frequently, especially if your dog gets into the cat food, or has developed an affinity for kitty poop.

 Desensitization is a simple and very effective way of training your dog to respect your cat and leave kitty alone.
 The idea is to get your dog and cat used to seeing each other and being in the same area of your home together, peacefully and harmoniously!